-In ca 440 the town was occupied by the Huns of Attila; in 568 the region was invaded by the Avars, a nomadic people from Central Asia who had a particularly destructive effect on the European countries they conquered; the Pannonian plain was referred to as Deserta Avarorum in medieval chronicles.
-In 626 they almost succeeded in conquering Constantinople.
+In ca 440 Scarbantia was occupied by the Huns of Attila; in 568 the region was invaded by the Avars, a nomadic people from Central Asia who had a particularly destructive effect on the European countries they conquered; the Pannonian plain was referred to as Deserta Avarorum in medieval chronicles.
+In 626 the Avars almost succeeded in conquering Constantinople.

 Fabricius House: ceramic stoves.
 Winter must be pretty cold in Sopron!